dcos/dcos-launch/CONFIG_OPTIONS.md

 Username to log into cluster with.
 If `provider: onprem` then the host VM configuraiton is known to dcos-launch and this value will be calculated based on `os_name`.

 Default: core

-### `key_helper`

-boolean, optional

-Generate private SSH keys for the underlying hosts if `true`.
-In `platform: aws`, this means the user does not have to supply `KeyName` in the template parameters and dcos-launch will fill it in.
-Similarly, in `platform: azure`, `sshRSAPublicKey` is populated automatically.
-In the aws case, this key will be deleted from EC2 when the deployment is deleted with dcos-launch

-Default: false

-### `zen_helper`

-boolean, optional

-Only to be used with `provider: aws` and zen templates.
-If `true`, then the network prerequisites for launching a zen cluster will be provided if missing.
-The resources potentially covered are: Vpc, InternetGateway, PrivateSubnet, and PublicSubnet.
-As with `key_helper`, these resources will be deleted if dcos-launch is used for destroying the deployment.

-Default: false

 ### `tags`